Seats are complimentary and limited

 São Paulo, Brazil

-Lunch and coffee breaks are included
+Coffee breaks are included

 Veteran Industry Professionals from OPIS, Chemical Market Analytics and McCloskey